-We are a Delaware corporation organized in February 2013 under the name Rhythm Metabolic, Inc., and as of October 2015, under the name Rhythm Pharmaceuticals, Inc. Prior to our organization and the Corporate Reorganization, we were part of the Predecessor Company which commenced active operations in 2010.
-As a result of the Corporate Reorganization, we became a wholly-owned subsidiary of the LLC entity.
-In August 2015, December 2015, January 2017 and August 2017, we sold shares of our series A preferred stock to investors pursuant to an equity financing.
+We are a Delaware corporation organized in February 2013 under the name Rhythm Metabolic, Inc., and as of October 2015, under the name Rhythm Pharmaceuticals, Inc. Prior to our organization and the Corporate Reorganization referred to below, we were part of Rhythm Pharmaceuticals, Inc., a Delaware corporation which was organized in November 2008 and which commenced active operations in 2010.
+We refer to this corporation as the Predecessor Company.